“Thank you for Your Patience” To Use or Not to Use

 Gratitude: the Antidote to Negativity

 Besides serving as a power lead, “Thank you for your patience” is an expression of gratitude.
 There is so much value in saying “thank you” to a customer.
-And that goes for both the customer and the customer service agent.
+That goes for both the customer and the service agent.

 Image Source: Positive Psychology

-“Thank you for your patience” is an expression of empathy.
+“Thank you for your patience” is also an expression of empathy.
 Empathy is one of the key concepts of customer service.
-It’s the ability to understand the feelings of a customer.
 It builds emotional bridges between customers and support teams.

-Research shows that higher levels of empathy lead to more helpful behavior.
-It allows people to respond appropriately to how others are feeling.
-Empathy assists in creating stronger relationships.
-It reduces stress and enhances emotional awareness.
-And all of that is extremely important in the field of customer service communications.
-Acknowledging that the customer has, in fact, been patiently waiting serves as that bridge of empathy.
+Research shows that higher levels of empathy lead to more helpful behavior and stronger relationships.
+Acknowledging that a customer has been waiting serves as that bridge of empathy.

-Statistics show that waiting on hold is one of the top customer complaints.
-(Hubspot) “Thank you for your patience” adds a dash of positivity, gratitude, and empathy to customer service communications.
-The phrase serves as a sweet ingredient to conversations that have the potential of turning sour.
-There are, however, conditions to using this phrase.
+Statistics show that waiting on hold is one of the top customer complaints (HubSpot).
+“Thank you for your patience” adds positivity and empathy to conversations.
+However, there are conditions to using it effectively.

 Sincerity Matters